To the Members of Orissa Bengal Carrier Limited

 We draw attention to:

-1. Note No. 42 of Ind-AS Financial Statement stating that balances of Trade Receivables, Deposits, Loans & Advances, Advances received from customers, Liability for expenses and Trade Payables are subject to confirmation from the respective parties and consequential reconciliation/adjustment arising there from, if any.
+1. Note No. 40 of Standalone Ind-AS Financial Statement stating that balances of Trade Receivables, Deposits, Loans & Advances, Advances received from customers, Liability for expenses and Trade Payables are subject to confirmation from the respective parties and consequential reconciliation/adjustment arising there from, if any.
 The management however do not expect any material variation on the same.

 We do not modify our opinion in respect of this matter.

-2. Note No. 43 of Ind-AS Financial Statement stating that the balances of trade payables & sundry creditors may also include the balances which are payable to micro and small enterprises.
+Note No. 41 of Standalone Ind-AS Financial Statement stating that the balances of trade payables & sundry creditors may also include the balances which are payable to micro and small enterprises.
 However, the management does not have ready information with regard to categorization of small and micro enterprises.
-Further, as per Finance Act, 2023 payments of MSME dues (micro and small) are covered within the ambit of Section 43B(h) of Income Tax Act' 1961.
-Hence, any such dues outstanding of the same shall be allowed as expense only when payments to such entities are made within the defined time period.
-The management however do not expect any significant dues to such entities.
+Further, as per Finance Act, 2023 payments of MSME dues (micro and small) are covered within the ambit

 We do not modify our opinion in respect of this matter.